A Concise History of Southeast Asia

 The landscape of Southeast Asia is complex.
 Most of the terrain is rugged hills and mountains covered by jungle, with swamps or an occasional savanna in the lowlands.
 To the south, shallow seas and far-flung archipelagoes make for relatively easy travel by water.
 The climate, however, is very predictable; torrential rains are brought in seasonally by the monsoon weather of the Indian Ocean, and the rest of the year is cooler and drier.

-Archeological excavations in Thailand (Spirit Cave, Non Nok Tha) and northern Vietnam (Dongson, Hoabinh) reveal a major surprise: the first Southeast Asians had agriculture and pottery at the same time as the city-states of ancient Mesopotamia.
+Archaeological excavations in Thailand (Spirit Cave, Non Nok Tha) and northern Vietnam (Dongson, Hoabinh) revealed a major surprise: the first Southeast Asians had agriculture and pottery at the same time as the city-states of ancient Mesopotamia.
 In fact, evidence now suggests that rice was grown here a long time before it was grown anywhere else, and even the pottery found here may be the world's oldest.
-The most impressive discovery was made at Ban Chiang, a hill on Thailand's Khorat Plateau, in the early 1970s; this hill covered a village that was settled continuously, for more than three thousand years.
+The most impressive discovery was made at Ban Chiang, a hill on Thailand's Khorat Plateau, in the early 1970s; this hill covered a village that was settled continuously, for at least two thousand years.
 126 skeletons were discovered intact, buried with the pottery and metal tools it was thought they would need in the afterlife.
 One 4,000-year-old skeleton was nicknamed "Nimrod" because he showed all the marks of a mighty hunter; he was unusually tall, and buried with deer antlers, hunting weapons, and a necklace of tiger claws.
 Even the oldest graves contained bronze bracelets, bells and spearheads, dating back as far as 3600 B.C.!

 At this early date the Khorat smiths were doing better work than their Mesopotamian counterparts; by 3000 B.C. they figured out that the strongest bronze alloy is made by mixing 1 part of tin with nine parts of copper.
 They were probably helped by a geographical advantage: Southeast Asia is the world's richest source of tin.
 Tin is uncommon in the West, and before the Mesopotamians discovered it, they made bronze by mixing copper and arsenic, with brittle and sometimes hazardous results.

-At the 1600 B.C. level, archeologists came across another important discovery: iron spearheads, knives and bracelets.
+At the 1600 B.C. level, archaeologists came across another important discovery: iron spearheads, knives and bracelets.
 Normally the Hittites of ancient Turkey are credited with being the first people to forge iron, but these objects are just as old as anything the Hittites produced.
 Around the same time, the people went from dry cultivation to the wet-cultivation of rice in flooded fields that is still practiced today; that greatly increased the total food supply.
 The carabao, or water buffalo, was domesticated around this time to pull plows, and the discovery of spindles and bits of thread suggest that they already knew how to make cloth from silk (this may have been learned from the Chinese).

 Ban Chiang's achievements were limited to agriculture and metallurgy; they had no cities, no writing, no temples and no kings.
 Warfare seems to have been unknown as well; nobody was buried with any shield or weapon of war, no skeleton found to date shows signs of a violent death, and no settlement shows evidence of having been destroyed by fire or force of arms.
 They lived simply, turning out their pottery and bronzes until the first millennium B.C., when they vanished as mysteriously as they came.
 But by that time they had left their mark on other cultures.
 It now appears that China learned how to make bronze from them, for the Chinese word for copper, "tong," is the same word used in the oldest Southeast Asian languages.

 There are hundreds of circular mounds--some as much as twenty feet high--that still await investigation in Thailand, Burma, Cambodia, and Vietnam.
 They are spaced an average of 18 miles apart, and most of them are probably villages.
 Now that political conditions in the region have finally relaxed, it may be possible to excavate them to see if they can answer the questions raised by the artifacts found so far.
 Perhaps these hide the missing cities of the Ban Chiang civilization.
 Unfortunately, when the natives living near Ban Chiang found out that the potsherds in their ground were worth something to foreigners, they dug up and smuggled thousands of pieces out of the country before scholars had a chance to study them.
 Furthermore, when the villagers ran out of authentic pots to sell, they started making convincing-looking forgeries.
-The artifacts still lying in those other mounds may revolutionize our knowledge of ancient history, if the archeologists can beat the looters to them.
+The artifacts still lying in those other mounds may revolutionize our knowledge of ancient history, if the archaeologists can beat the looters to them.

 Back in Southeast Asia, the Dongson culture enjoyed its best years.
 Around 500 B.C., craftsmen in north Vietnam began making large bronze drums covered with various scenes, of people riding in boats, fighting battles, or conducting important ceremonies.
 These remarkable examples of metallurgy were buried with the dead, or served as urns to hold cremated remains.
 They probably had some sort of religious significance, because many of the tribes living in the region today believe that a person needs a drum to contact his ancestral spirits.
 To the northwest, around Lake Dian in China's Yunnan province, another bronzeworking culture sprang up after 1000 B.C.
 The Dian people produced not only drums but drum-shaped containers for cowrie shells (the local form of money), and the lids of the containers are even more elaborate than the drums.
 These lids have miniature figures of people and their surroundings, a complete diorama.
 For example, one such display shows 127 people gathered around a platform bearing 16 drums, with a thatched roof stretched over the platform and a giant bronze drum standing nearby.
 Both cultures were eventually conquered by the Chinese: Dongson in 111 B.C., Dian in 109 B.C.